Brandon Royval: Early career

-Brandon Royval next faced UFC vet, Joby Sanchez at LFA 65 on May 3, 2019, losing the bout via submission due to an armbar in the first round.
+Brandon Royval next faced UFC vet, Joby Sanchez at LFA 65 on May 3, 2019, winning the bout via submission due to an armbar in the first round.

 Royval was going to face Jared Scoggins for the vacant LFA flyweight title on November 22, 2019 until Scoggins pulled out of the fight.
 Nate Williams stepped up as a replacement and Royval won the LFA Flyweight title via first round armbar.

 Ultimate Fighting Championship

 Brandon made his UFC debut on May 30, 2020 at UFC on ESPN: Woodley vs. Burns against Tim Elliott.
 He won the fight via submission in the second round.
 This fight earned Royval a Fight of the Night award.

 Royval faced Kai Kara-France on September 27, 2020 at UFC 253.
 After both fighters being knocked down in the first round, Royval won the fight via submission in the second round.
 This fight earned him the Fight of the Night award.

 Royval was a replacement for Alex Perez against Brandon Moreno on November 21, 2020 at UFC 255.
 He lost the fight via technical knockout on round one.

 Royval faced Alexandre Pantoja on August 21, 2021 UFC on ESPN 29.
 He lost the fight via rear-naked choke in round two.